-- Verify that all the existing services that are dependent on the default MSMQ - If MSMQ is installed in Domain Mode, perform the following steps before you bring the MSMQ resource online for the first time: - First, bring the Lanman resource online in the service group.
+- Verify that all the existing services that are dependent on the default MSMQ service are in the STOPPED state. - If MSMQ is installed in Domain Mode, perform the following steps before you bring the MSMQ resource online for the first time: - First, bring the Lanman resource online in the service group.